 Sarah started working in a veterinary practice in Wiltshire in 1998 and qualified as a veterinary nurse in 2002.
-She join the practice 2004 as the lead nurse at Bath Cats and Dogs home, moving to the Trowbridge surgery in 2006 and now is our clinical nursing manager who oversees the clinical side of our nursing team.
-She has a strong interest in anaesthesia and completed her nursing Certificate in Anaesthetsia and Critical Care back in 2010, She is also a NVQ assessor and Pet Health Counsellor.
+She joined the practice 2004 as the lead nurse at Bath Cats and Dogs home, moving to the Trowbridge surgery in 2006 and now is our clinical nursing manager who oversees the clinical side of our nursing team.
+She has a strong interest in anaesthesia and completed her nursing Certificate in Anaesthetsia and Critical Care in 2010, She is also a NVQ assessor and Pet Health Counsellor.

 Sarah Holmes RVN APHC - Nurse Manager

 Sarah started working in veterinary practice in Bournemouth in 1995 and qualified as a veterinary nurse at the Lynwood School of Nursing in 1998.
 She joined the practice in 2001 and is now our Nurse Manager, overseeing all of our nursing staff and client services.
 As well as her RVN, she is an Advanced Pet Health Counsellor and an NVQ assessor.
 Sarah also achieved Royal Canin's Pet Health Counsellor of the year award.

 Georgina Corteen RVN NcertA&CC - Senior Nurse